Decide the form of your presentation: You can present your work during the conference either as a regular presentation in one of our panels.

 - Discussion – discuss the results, assess meaning, implications, highlight significance.
 Be certain to get the message over but do not restate the results.

-- Conclusions – summarise what has been done so the reader is left in no doubt as to what you did
+- Conclusion – summarise what has been done so the reader is left in no doubt as to what you did

 Abstract Submission Form